shawn-mcginty/tutorial-qbasic-prog-1/003-UserInput.md

 This is all stuff you know already!
 Except the new keyword `INPUT` and we are using a **build in** function called `UCASE$` this takes in a string and will output the uppercase version of that string.
 Go ahead and ▶ Run.
 Type some input into your program and hit enter.

 ## Finished
-Play around with variables if you want.
+Play around with this as much as you want.
 Once your'e done, click the "share" button and send me a link to your repl.it session.